Turner Valley: History

 W. Stewart Herron, a rancher from nearby Okotoks, gathered investors from local contacts such as James Lougheed, R.B.
 Bennett and A.E.
 Cross.
 Herron himself lacked the technical expertise to drill Turner Valley's fossil-fuel that was some 800 m underground.
 Herron recruited drilling expert Archibald Dingman, a 19th-century American veteran from Pennsylvania.

 On May 14, 1914, A.W.
 Dingman struck wet natural gas, which produced gasoline.
 However, in 1920, the main buildings burned to the ground.
 Herron's group could not afford to rebuild and operate the site.
 Imperial Oil bought Calgary Petroleum Products, created a subsidiary named Royalite Oil Co., and rebuilt the plant.

 The plant ceased operations in 1985 and with the encouragement of a local group, the Turner Valley Oilfield Society, and the most recent owner of the gas plant, the Alberta provincial government, accepted the site as part of its group of historic sites.
 Since that time Alberta Culture has been at work on the Turner Valley Gas Plant, primarily stabilizing the facility and removing or mitigating the contaminants on the site.
 In 2014, Alberta Culture held a celebration on May 14, 2014, on the day of the centennial of the discovery of oil on the site.
 More than 2,000 people attended this full day of events.
 It is estimated that, along with the $20 million spent on restoring the site, an additional $20 million will be needed to help get the site operational.

+Amalgamation

+On May 25, 2022, the Province of Alberta issued an order in council to amalgamate Turner Valley and Black Diamond to form the new Town of Diamond Valley, with an incorporation date of January 1, 2023.

+This followed decades of talk and a 2007 plebiscite that saw Turner Valley citizens embrace amalgamation and Black Diamond residents reject it.

+Ultimately, the prospect of efficiencies and possible cost savings of $1 million a year became a major catalyst to approving the merger without a plebiscite, and on January 1, 2023, the Town of Black Diamond amalgamated with its neighbouring Town of Turner Valley to form the Town of Diamond Valley.